No provisions exist for group taxation in Honduras.

-The scope of application of this law reaches any operation that is performed between natural or legal persons domiciled or resident in Honduras with related natural or legal persons non-resident or non-domiciled and those under a special regime who enjoy fiscal benefits.
+The scope of application of this law reaches any operation that is performed between natural or entities domiciled or resident in Honduras with related parties and those under a special regime who enjoy fiscal benefits.

 The Honduras tax authority allows taxpayers the request of an Advance Price Agreement (APA) to establish the values for the commercial or financial transactions performed with related parties prior the implementation of such transactions and for a specific time.

-For tax effects, it is considered that two or more natural or legal persons, domiciled or not, are related parties when:
+For tax effects, it is considered that two or more individuals or legal entities, domiciled or not, are related parties when: